mrpossoms/kirkroerig.com/articles/creating_a_unix_daemon.md

-unix,linux,system,fork,daemon,service
+article,unix,linux,system,fork,daemon,service
 Creating a Unix Daemon
 ========================================

 To quote Wikipedia,

 *__In multitasking computer operating systems, a daemon (/ˈdiːmən/ or /ˈdeɪmən/)[1] is a computer program that runs as a background process, rather than being under the direct control of an interactive user.__*

 In practice daemons are used any time a service needs to be accessible at a moment's notice.
 A good example would be a server applicaion.
 A server spends most of it's time sitting, waiting, for a request or connection that could come at any time; then honoring that request as quickly as possible.